swiftlang/swift-foundation/Proposals/0007-swift-subprocess.md

     - Switched `AsyncBytes` to be backed by `DispatchIO`.
     - Introduced `resolveExecutablePath(withEnvironment:)` to enable explicit lookup of the executable path.
     - Added a new option, `closeWhenDone`, to automatically close the file descriptors passed in via `.readFrom` and friends.
-    - Introduced a new parameter, `shouldSendToProcessGroup`, in the `sendSignal` function to control whether the signal should be sent to the process or the process group.
+    - Introduced a new parameter, `shouldSendToProcessGroup`, in the `send()` function to control whether the signal should be sent to the process or the process group.
     - Introduced a section on "Future Directions."
 * **v3**: Minor updates:
     - Added a section describing `Task Cancellation`
     - Clarified for `readFrom()` and `writeTo()` Subprocess will close the passed in file descriptor right after spawning the process when `closeWhenDone` is set to true.
     - Adjusted argument orders in `Arguments`.
     - Added `Subprocess.run(withConfiguration:...)` in favor or `Configuration.run()`.
+- **v4**: Minor updates (primarily name changes):
+    - Dropped the `executing` label from `.run()`.
+    - Removed references to `Subprocess.AsyncBytes`:
+        - Instead, we use an opaque type: `some AsyncSequence<UInt8, Error>`.
+        - When `typed throws` is ready, we can then update to the actual error type.
+    - Updated `.standardOutput` and `.standardError` properties on `Subprocess` and `CollectedResult` to be non-optional (now they use `fatalError` instead).
+        - Rationale: These properties can only be `nil` in two cases:
+            1. The corresponding `.output`/`.error` was not set to `.redirectToSequence` when `run()` was called.
+            2. These properties are accessed multiple times.
+This is because these `AsyncSequence`s are reading pipes under the hood, and pipes can only be read once.
+            - Both cases can’t be resolved until the source code is updated; they are therefore considered programming errors.
+    - Updated `StandardInputWriter` to be non-sendable.
+    - Renamed `PlatformOptions.additionalAttributeConfigurator` to `Platform.preSpawnAttributeConfigurator`; renamed `PlatformOptions.additionalFileAttributeConfigurator` to `Platform.preSpawnFileAttributeConfigurator`.
+    - Updated all `closeWhenDone` parameter labels to `closeAfterSpawningProcess`.
+    - Renamed `Subprocess.Result` to `Subprocess.ExecutionResult`.
+    - Added `Codable` support to `TerminationStatus` and `ExecutionResult`.
+    - Renamed `TerminationStatus.exit`:
+        - From `.exit` to `.exited`.
+        - From `.wasUnhandledException` to `.isUnhandledException`.
+    - Added two sections under `Future Direction`: `Support Launching Long Running Processes` and `Process Piping`.
+    - Added Linux-specific `PlatformOptions`: `.closeAllUnknownFileDescriptors`.
+        - This option attempts to emulate Darwin’s `POSIX_SPAWN_CLOEXEC_DEFAULT` behavior.
+It is the default value on Darwin.
+        - Unfortunately, `posix_spawn` does not support this flag natively, hence on Linux this behavior is opt-in, and we will fall back to a custom implementation of `fork/exec`.
+- **v5**: Platform-specific changes, `Subprocess.runDetached`, and others:
+    - Added `Hashable`, `CustomStringConvertable` and `CustomDebugStringConvertible` conformance to `Subprocess.Configuration` and friends
+    - `Subprocess.Arguments`:
+        - Add an array initializer to `Subprocess.Arguments`:
+            - `public init(_ array: [String])`
+            - `public init(_ array: [Data])`.
+    - `Subprocess.CollectedOutputMethod`:
+        - Combined `.collect` and `.collect(upTo:)`
+    - `Subprocess.PlatformOptions` (all platforms):
+        - Changed from `.default` to using empty initializer `.init()`.
+        - Changed to prefer platform native types such as `gid_t` over `Int`.
+    - Darwin Changes:
+        - Updated `PlatformOptions.createProcessGroup` to `PlatformOptions.processGroupID`.
+            - Also changed the public init.
+        - Combined `PlatformOptions.preSpawnAttributeConfigurator` and `PlatformOptions.preSpawnFileAttributeConfigurator` into `PlatformOptions.preSpawnProcessConfigurator` to be consistant with other platforms.
+    - Linux Changes:
+        - Updated `PlatformOptions` for Linux.
+        - Introduced `PlatformOptions.preSpawnProcessConfigurator`.
+    - Windows Changes:
+        - Removed `Arguments` first argument override and non-string support from Windows because Windows does not support either.
+        - Introduced `PlatformOptions` for Windows.
+        - Replaced `Subprocess.send()` with
+            - `Subprocess.terminate(withExitCode:)`
+            - `Subprocess.suspend()`
+            - `Subprocess.resume()`
+    - `Subprocess.runDetached`:
+        - Introduced `Subprocess.runDetached` as a top level API and sibling to all `Subprocess.run` methods.
+This method allows you to spawn a subprocess **WITHOUT** needing to wait for it to finish.
+    - Updated `.standardOutput` and `.standardError` properties on `Subprocess` to be `AsyncSequence<Data, any Error>` instead of `AsyncSequence<UInt8, any Error>`.
+        - The previous design, while more "traditional", leads to performance problems when the subprocess outputs large amount of data
+    - Teardown Sequence support (for Darwin and Linux):
+        - Introduced `Subprocess.teardown(using:)` to allow developers to gracefully shutdown a subprocess.
+        - Introuuced `PlatformOptions.teardownSequence` that will be used to gracefully shutdown the subprocess if the parent task is cancelled.

 ## Introduction

 As Swift establishes itself as a general-purpose language for both compiled and scripting use cases, one persistent pain point for developers is process creation.
 The existing Foundation API for spawning a process, `NSTask`, originated in Objective-C. It was subsequently renamed to `Process` in Swift.
 As the language has continued to evolve, `Process` has not kept up.
 It lacks support for `async/await`, makes extensive use of completion handlers, and uses Objective-C exceptions to indicate developer error.
-This proposal introduces a new type called `Subprocess`, which addresses the ergonomic shortcomings of `Process` and enhances the experience of using Swift for scripting.
+This proposal introduces a new type called `Subprocess`, which addresses the ergonomic shortcomings of `Process` and enhances the experience of using Swift for scripting and other areas such as server-side development.

 ## Motivation